antonvalderrama/Enterbridge/README.md

     3. Add image of product, display product details and image in separate page.
 3. Add more unit tests --> One for each additional Java class and React component.
 4. Improve CSS.
+5. Add limit parameter to GET /products endpoint, so not all the products are returned
+6. Add total product count to GET /products/brand-summary so we know how many total products are available.
+7. Add unit count to Product table, so we know how many units we have of a certain product.